Stellantis UK to cut dealer partners pending review | Autocar

 Under the agency model, cars are purchased directly from the manufacturers rather than through a franchise dealership (for example Lookers or Robins and Day).

-The Stellantis spokesperson confirmed this move is motivated by customer feedback around transparency; car buyers do not want to haggle for discounts and would prefer to know the price they will pay as soon as they walk into a showroom, the spokesperson said.
+The Stellantis spokesperson confirmed this move is motivated by customer feedback around transparency.
+Car buyers don't want to haggle for discounts and would prefer to know the price they will pay as soon as they walk into a showroom, the spokesperson said.

 This can also boost profit in the long-term, too, because fixed pricing can boost residual values.